Prashant-koi/PersonalStatus/README.md

 ## 🎯 What It Does

-This app creates a cross-platform desktop widget that:
+This app creates a cross-platform desktop widget that runs in the background with system tray integration:

 - 📝 **Real-time thoughts sharing** - Type what you're thinking, visitors see it instantly
 - 🟢 **Availability status** - Toggle between busy/free
 - 🖥️ **App monitoring** - Automatically detects development tools you're using
 - 🚀 **Live portfolio integration** - Updates your website every 2 seconds
 - 🔒 **Secure API** - Protected with API key authentication
 - 🌍 **Cross-platform** - Works on Windows and Linux
+- 🎯 **System Tray Integration** - Runs in background, accessible via tray icon
+- 🔄 **Show/Hide Toggle** - Left-click tray icon to show/hide window
+- 📱 **Context Menu** - Right-click tray for options (Show/Hide/Exit)
+- 🧹 **Graceful Shutdown** - Clean exit with proper thread cleanup

 ## 🚀 Quick Start